NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-a-pyramid-scheme.md

 ---
 heading: Chapter Twelve
 title: Bitcoin Is Not a Pyramid Scheme
-subheading: (Originally published on 18 October 2019)
+subheading: Originally published<br />on 18 October 2019
 ---

 ## Run, Don't Walk